maddisondesigns/customizer-custom-controls/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.0.7 =
+- Update skyrocket_get_social_media() to store output as array rather than string to make it easier for filtering
+- Added new filter (skyrocket_social_icons_list) for filtering social media icons list array
+- Added new social icons to Customizer Control (Discord, Kickstarter, Patreon, Weibo)
+- Updated FontAwesome to v5.8.2

 = 1.0.6 =
 - Add the ability to show the Add Media button on the TinyMCE Control